Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Introduction

-The remainder of this paper is structured as follows.
+The paper proceeds as follows.
 Section~\ref{sec:preliminaries} presents the nonholonomic kinematics with curvature constraint and formulates the motion planning problem.
-Section~\ref{sec:VF} constructs the CVF and presents its desired properties of convergence and bounded curvature.
-Section~\ref{sec:control} proposes the saturated control laws with dynamic gain and shows the almost global convergence under curvature constraint.
-Section~\ref{sec:numerical simulation} presents numerical simulations to verify the theoretical results and conduct comparative study with other existing VF-based motion planners.
-Section~\ref{sec:Experiments} further examines the effectiveness of the proposed method via experiments with the Ackermann UGV and semi-physical fixed-wing UAV for robots with curvature-bounded trajectories.
-Finally, Section~\ref{sec:conclusion} concludes the paper.
+Then, Section~\ref{sec:VF} shows how to build the CVF and demonstrates its desired properties of convergence and bounded curvature.
+To track the proposed CVF, saturated control laws with dynamic gains are introduced in Section~\ref{sec:control}, where almost global convergence under curvature constraint is established.
+Section~\ref{sec:numerical simulation} conducts numerical simulations to validate the theoretical results and compares our algorithm with other existing VF-based motion planners.
+In Section~\ref{sec:Experiments}, the proposed method is further evaluated through experiments using an Ackermann UGV and a semi-physical fixed-wing UAV with curvature-bounded trajectories.
+Finally, Section~\ref{sec:conclusion} concludes this paper.